antor44/computer-vision-with-RPi-USB/README.md

 ![dnn-live-colorspace_usb.py](https://github.com/antor44/computer-vision-with-RPi-USB/blob/main/dnn-live-colorspace_usb.jpg)

-dnn-live-colorspace_usb.py to check if the color space of the captured images is BGR, the codes for the Raspberry Pi Camera Module are for the BGR color space, the same as these codes for USB cameras, due to OpenCV works on BGR color space.
+dnn-live-colorspace_usb.py to check if the color space of the captured images is BGR, the codes for the Raspberry Pi Camera Module are for the BGR color space and color ordering, the same as these codes for USB cameras, due to OpenCV library works on BGR color ordering.
 In this case the first pixel (red) is [x x 255] (BGR).